udany/galaxy-fighter/README.md

-# galaxy-fighter
+# Galaxy Fighter

-Simple shmup written in Java
+A simple SHMUP written in Java